gravitational/gravity/docs/6.x/cluster.md

 See https://gravitational.com/gravity/docs/cluster/#managing-an-ongoing-operation for details on working with operation plan.
 ```

-Please refer to the [Managing an Ongoing Operation](/cluster/#managing-an-ongoing-operation) section about
+Please refer to the [Managing Operations](/cluster/#managing-operations) section about
 working with the operation plan.

 !!! warning "IMPORTANT":